ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/interventions/index.rst

   attributes) during each simulation time-step.

-The goal of an Intervention Model Document is to organize the complexity of the intervention model --- the simulation researcher is responsible for communicating in writing how the intervention model should function, with sufficient detail so that (1) the engineer can implement the model in Vivarium; and (2) other researchers can understand what was done, including the strengths and weaknesses of the approach and how to verify and validate the results.

 We have developed a template for an intervention model document, which can help organize a complex model, and the remainder of this document describes what a researcher might include for each section when using :ref:`this template <intervention_model_template>`.

-Here is an example of a recent application of this template for the :ref:`latent tuberculosis treatment intervention <intervention_latent_tuberculosis_treatment>`.
+An example Intervention Model Document that uses this template is the :ref:`latent tuberculosis treatment intervention <intervention_latent_tuberculosis_treatment>`.

-.. contents:

 The structure of an intervention model document